BurnP3/BurnP3Plus/linux_tutorial.md

 **BurnP3+** is a <a href="https://syncrosim.com/" target="_blank">SyncroSim</a> package that simulates wildfire ignition, spread, and suppression over many thousands of iterations to produce spatially explicit burn probability maps.
 It uses <a href="https://github.com/CWFMF/FireSTARR" target="_blank">FireSTARR</a> (or other fire growth engines) under the hood and requires spatial inputs including weather streams, fuel grids, topography, and ignition zones.
 Full **BurnP3+** documentation is available at <a href="https://burnp3.github.io/BurnP3Plus/" target="_blank">https://burnp3.github.io/BurnP3Plus</a>.

 Most **BurnP3+** workflows assume you are working through the SyncroSim Studio graphical interface on Windows.
 However, if you are running analyses on a Linux server, a high-performance computing (HPC) cluster, or an automated pipeline, you need to work headlessly.
-This guide walks through everything required to get **BurnP3+** running on Linux — from a bare system all the way through a complete model run using both the SyncroSim console and the `rsyncrosim` R package.
+This guide walks through everything required to get **BurnP3+** running on Linux, from a bare system all the way through a complete model run using both the SyncroSim console and the `rsyncrosim` R package.
 Throughout this tutorial, terminology associated with SyncroSim will be italicized, and whenever possible, links will be provided to the SyncroSim <a href="https://docs.syncrosim.com/home/index.html" target="_blank">online documentation</a>.

 <br>